top of page

 DO HUMANS WORK IN THE SAME WAY?

 This is the difference.
-And, for me personally, this difference matters.
+And – for me personally – this difference matters.

-WHO OWNS THE COPYRIGHT OF GENERATED MATERIALS?
+WHO OWNS THE COPYRIGHT?

 As things stand, AI-generated work cannot be copyrighted unless there has been substantial human input in its development.
 What is the definition of substantial human input?
 This is unclear, and it may be that different countries decide to go with different definitions.

-For writers who wish to write alongside AI, you will need to document your process so that you can show your (human) input.
+For writers who wish to write alongside AI, you need to document your process so that you can show your (human) input.

 Although there are issues here too, personally I feel this is less of a concern than copyright questions around what went into the model in the first place.